-Amanda Abrams is a freelance writer who has relocated to North Carolina, her home state, from Washington, DC; her work has appeared in City Lab, the Washington Post, the Daily Beast, and the Christian Science Monitor.
+Amanda Abrams is a freelance business writer who has relocated to North Carolina, her home state, from Washington, D.C.
+Her work has appeared in Bloomberg's CityLab, the Washington Post, the Daily Beast, and the Christian Science Monitor.

 Articles by Amanda Abrams

 - Six Developments Changing the Landscape for the Carolinas in 2023